On the importance sampling of self-avoiding walks: Exact results for -walks

 The expression of $p(w_0)$ given in Lemma~\ref{lem:proba} leads us to study a purely enumerative problem.
 For $k$ fixed, let $\cT_k$ be the set of \NN\EE\SS-walks $w$ that start at height $0$ and are confined to the strip $0\le y \le k$.
 We wish to count these walks by the parameters $h(w)$, $h_c(w)$, $v(w)$ and $v_c(w)$.
 So, let

 be the associated \gf.
-This series is easily seen to be rational (there is an underlying finite-state automaton), and there are several ways to determine it.
+This series is easily seen to be rational (it can be determined using a transfer-matrix approach~\cite[Sec.~4.7]{stanley-vol1}, or equivalently a finite-state automaton~\cite[p.~362]{flajolet-sedgewick}), and there are several ways to determine it.
 We present here what we believe to be the most direct one.
 It relies on a recursive description of the walks of $\cT_k$, where we add at each time an \EE\ step and a sequence of vertical steps.
 This approach requires to take into account an additional parameter, namely the height $f(w)$ of the final point of the walk $w$.
 Hence our series finally involve 5 variables:

 We will denote by $\tilde \cT_k$ the subset of $\cT_k$ formed of walks that do not end at height 0 or $k$, and by $\tilde T_k(s)\equiv \tilde T_k(x,y,a,b;s)$ the corresponding \gf.
 Accordingly,

 where $T_{k,i}$ is the series in $x$, $y$, $a$ and $b$ counting walks of $\cT_k$ ending at height $i$.
 By Lemma~\ref{lem:proba},